 What is Blooom?

-Founded in 2013 by Chris Costello, Kevin Conard, and Randy AufDerHeide, Blooom is currently the only registered robo-advisor service which specializes in handling employer-sponsored retirement accounts.
+Founded in 2013 by Chris Costello, Kevin Conard, and Randy Aufderheide, Blooom is currently the only registered Robo-advisor service that specializes in handling employer-sponsored retirement accounts.
 The service recently expanded to handle IRAs as well.

 Since they specifically specialize in retirement accounts, that means you’ll have to manage your taxable accounts yourself or use another provider.
 While not ideal, this allows Blooom to focus exclusively on retirement accounts, and make sure what they offer is top of the line.

 Blooom is a solution to a problem most financial advisors fail to recognize.
 It handles retirement plan seamlessly for people who do not have the time and expertise, or to those who simply prefer to pay for a service rather than to do the tedious work themselves.

 In terms of the company’s achievement status, Blooom currently sits on top of over $3 billion (and growing) worth of assets under management.
 Also, it has saved its clients a projected total of $1 billion in hidden fees.

 Blooom’s mechanics are quite simple.
 Alongside IRAs (limited to some custodians), the company is able to manage defined contribution plans such as 401(k)s, 403(b)s, 457s, and Thrift Savings Plan (TSP).